rhodyprog4ds/BrownFall20/assignments/03-exploratory.md

 This assignment is an opportunity to earn level 1 or 2 achievements in `summarize`, `visualize`, or `access`.
 You can earn level 2 in `python`.

-Accept the assignment on [GitHub Classroom]().
-It contains a notebook with some template structure (and will set you up for grading).
-The template will also convert notebooks that are added to markdown, which makes reading on GitHub for easier grading.
-If you want to incorporate feedback you receive back into a notebook file, [Jupytext](https://jupytext.readthedocs.io/en/latest/using-cli.html) can do that.
+Accept the assignment on [GitHub Classroom](https://classroom.github.com/a/t2NWi3KU).
+The template will convert notebooks that are added to markdown, which makes reading on GitHub for easier grading.
+It will sync between .ipynb and .md style notebooks stored in your repository.

 This week I encourage you to try working with git, but if you're not comfortable with that you can work via upload again.